7 November 2025

 Portfolio A collection of all the investments owned by an individual.

-Broker / Brokerage Account A firm or person that executes your buy and sells orders.
+Broker / Brokerage Account A firm or person that executes your buy and sell orders.
 They will hold your money and securities used for trading.

 If you want to evaluate a company’s financial health, you can utilize these terms.